19hours/sg-statutes/Acts/Income Tax Act.md

 Deduction for voluntary contribution to medisave account

-(q) has made a voluntary contribution to the Central Provident Fund up to the amount allowable under the Central Provident Fund Act and has directed an amount of such contribution that, together with the balance in the individual’s medisave account maintained under the Central Provident Fund Act, is within the basic healthcare sum prevailing at the time when the contribution was made, to be paid to the individual’s medisave account (referred to in this paragraph as relevant contribution), there shall be allowed a deduction of the amount equal to
+(q) has made a voluntary contribution to the Central Provident Fund up to the amount allowable under the Central Provident Fund Act and has directed an amount of such contribution that, together with the balance in the individual’s medisave account maintained under the Central Provident Fund Act, is within the basic healthcare sum applicable to the individual at the time when the contribution was made, to be paid to the individual’s medisave account (referred to in this paragraph as relevant contribution), there shall be allowed a deduction of the amount equal to

+[Act 39 of 2017 wef 01/01/2017]

 where A